JimFawkes/secret-loader/roadmap.md

 ## v0.2
 **GOAL:** _Add CLI to load secrets_
  - [x] Allow secrets to be retrieved for all or a specific Loader
- - [ ] Add a method to configure the CLI Tool to use a specific order of Loaders
+ - [ ] Add option to add custom loader with specific priority
+ - [ ] Add option to list all registered loaders with their priority
  - [x] Find a way to easily inlcude Custom 3rd Party Loaders
  - [x] Add proper Help message